ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Soft Errors {#soft-errors}

-Asynchronous introspection is also possible, via the SoftError Event.
+Asynchronous introspection is also possible, via the `SoftError` event.
 This event informs the application about the receipt and contents of an ICMP error message related to the Connection.
 This will only happen if the underlying protocol stack supports access to soft errors; however, even if the underlying stack supports it, there is no guarantee that a soft error will be signaled.